 Shared City’s tour of Peckham, aka Little Lagos, is a great way to find out more about Nigerians living in London.
 Try it and you’ll want more.
 (Sponsored)

 I love getting to know different cultures and getting immersed into them.
-You may think that I take it quite seriously having married an Ethiopian guy.
-I genuinely like to know what people brought up in a different country or culture eat and do on a daily basis.
+You may think that I take it quite seriously having married an Ethiopian guy, but I genuinely like to know what people brought up in a different country or culture eat and do on a daily basis.
 I like to know what’s important to them and how they interact with each other.
 It’s simply because I’m curious of other people.
 That’s why I like what Shared City is doing.

 When I heard about the company which aims to present different ethnic minorities and cultures living in London, I was delighted.
 I emailed them and asked for an interview or a guest post for the blog, but they invited me to join one of their tours.
 They didn’t have to ask me twice.